 Wondering what sous vide temperature to use for steak?
 And how long to set it?

-That’s because with sous vide cooking food set to a certain temperature will never rise above that temperature.
+Cook time is not not as important as temperature when cooking sous vide steak.
+Because food set to a certain temperature will never rise above that temperature.
 So no matter how long you leave it, a medium rare steak will stay medium rare.

-Note: Although some suggest cooking sous vide steak for up to 24 hours the texture will change after too long, so it’s not recommended to leave something like a beautiful tenderloin or t-bone steak in for more than 3-4 hours max (depending on size and thickness).
+Although some suggest cooking sous vide steak for up to 24 hours the texture will change after too long.
+So it’s not recommended to leave something like a beautiful tenderloin or t-bone steak in for more than 3-4 hours max (depending on size and thickness).

 - Medium rare – 40 minutes to 130 degrees Fahrenheit.